 - 1 medium onion peeled and diced.
 About 1 cup

 - 1/2 teaspoon garlic chopped

 - 1 Teaspoon dried dill or 1 Tablespoon fresh dill

 - 1/2 teaspoon caraway seeds

 - 1 cup sour cream

 - In stockpot, combine water, potatoes and salt.
 Heat to boiling.
-Cook until potaotes are tender, about 15 minutes.
+Cook until potatoes are almost tender, about 15 minutes.

-- Heat thoroughly.
-Do not boil.
+- Heat thoroughly over low heat.
 Serve immediately.

-Creamy Sauerkraut and Sausage Soup with Potatoes …It’s What’s for Dinner.
+Recipe for Sauerkraut Soup with Sausage and Potatoes …It’s What’s for Dinner.